Ice Hockey World Championships: Player eligibility

 If a player who has never played in an IIHF competition changes their citizenship, they must participate in national competitions in their new country for at least two consecutive years and have an international transfer card (ITC).
 If a player who has previously played in an IIHF tournament wishes to change their national team, they must have played in their new country for four years.
 A player can only do this once.

 As this tournament takes place during the same time period as the NHL's Stanley Cup playoffs, NHL players generally only become available if their respective NHL team missed the playoffs, or once they have been eliminated from Stanley Cup contention.
 It is therefore common for several NHL players to join the World Championships while the tournament is already in progress.

 Divisions

-As of 2020, the IIHF World Championships are split up into five different divisions.
+As of 2020, the IIHF World Championships are split into five different divisions.
 This is the alignment of the divisions, accurate as of the 2018 IIHF World Ranking.
 Teams that are not ranked are not included here, for a full list of IIHF members, see List of members of the International Ice Hockey Federation.